snuids/amqstompclient/README.md

 # amqstompclient

 A stomp client in python3 for ActiveMQ using the stomp.py library.
 The client reconnects automatically when ActiveMQ misses heartbeats.
+As of version 2.0 it is linked against stomp.py 8

 ## Example 1:
 ```python